Henrik Lund-Nielsen: Career

-Henrik Lund-Nielsen holds a Master of Science in economics from the Copenhagen Business School (Denmark) and in 1991 completed an MBA at U.S. international University (now Alliant International University) in San Diego (USA) where he received The President's Award for outstanding academic performance.
+Henrik Lund-Nielsen holds a Master of Science in economics from the Copenhagen Business School (Denmark) and in 1991 completed an MBA at U.S. international University (now Alliant International University) in San Diego (US) where he received The President's Award for outstanding academic performance.
 Before turning into a serial entrepreneur, he had a remarkable career as an industrial executive/CEO.
 After finishing his MBA, Henrik Lund-Nielsen joined Skandinavisk Holding (Industries) A/S, the second largest office furniture manufacturer in Europe, where he advanced several times having been the CEO of various subsidiaries from 1992 to subsequently become Divisional Director in 1998.
 From 1999 until 2003 he served as CEO/Managing Director at Faber A/S and Faber Holding A/S, which at that time had 1.000 employees and was the second largest manufacturer of window treatments in Europe owned by Velux.

 Personal life

 Henrik Lund-Nielsen is married to his wife Katja Remvig, with whom he has two children.